sanine-a/iowa-rover/kiosk/code/irkiosk-main/README.md

 ## functional description

+This program uses the MVC pattern.

+There is one Model, which stores the state of the kiosk.
+It manages both the EEPROM hash table (where tag data is stored) and and array of structs that store the current command sequence.

+View components correspond to anything a user can interact with -- buttons, lights, RFID readers, etc. Views may read from but not write to the model, and they both drive and are driven by the Controller components.

+Controllers are where behavior lives.
+Controller components read from and write to both the Model and the View components.

 ### programming board

 The programing board carries a single RFID reader, and several buttons with LEDs above them.
 When an RFID tag is scanned